-3. Key Responsibilities
+1. Key Responsibilities

-The University of Melbourne sets Minimum Standards for Academic Levels (MSALs) expected from academic staff.
+The University of Melbourne sets minimum standards expected from academic staff.
 The levels are differentiated by level of complexity, degree of autonomy, leadership requirements of the position, and level of achievement of the academic.

-Below is the standard for Level B academic staff.
-The Key Responsibilities, outlined under 3.1 to 3.5 below, are to be read in conjunction with this MSAL.
+Below are the standards for both Level B and C academic staff.
+The Key Responsibilities, outlined below, are to be read in conjunction with the appropriate standard.

-Level B - Lecturer or Research Fellow (Grade 2)
+MSAL Level B - Lecturer or Research Fellow Grade 2

-A Level B academic will undertake independent teaching and/or research in his or her discipline or related area.
-In research and/or teaching and/or scholarship, a Level B academic will make an independent contribution through professional practice and expertise and coordinate and/or lead the activities of other staff, as appropriate to the discipline.
+A level B academic will undertake independent teaching and/or research in their discipline or related area.
+In research and/or teaching and/or scholarship, a level B academic will make an independent contribution through professional practice and expertise and coordinate and/or lead the activities of other staff, as appropriate to the discipline.

-A Level B academic will contribute to teaching at undergraduate, honours and postgraduate level, and/or engage in independent scholarship and/or undertake research and/or engage in professional activities appropriate to his or her profession or discipline.
-He or she will undertake administration primarily relating to his or her activities at the institution and may be required to perform the full academic responsibilities of, and related administration for, the coordination of an award program of the institution.
+A level B academic will contribute to teaching at undergraduate, honours and postgraduate level, and/or engage in independent scholarship and/or undertake research and/or engage in professional activities appropriate to his or her profession or discipline.
+They will undertake administration primarily relating to their activities at the institution and may be required to perform the full academic responsibilities of, and related administration for, the coordination of an award program of the institution.

-At Level B an academic will have experience in research or scholarly activities, which has resulted in articles in refereed journals or other demonstrated scholarly activities.
+At level B an academic will have experience in research or scholarly activities, which have resulted in refereed journals or other demonstrated scholarly activities.
 Research may be carried out independently and/or as part of a team.
 Level B academics may supervise postgraduate research students or projects and be involved in research training.